 Informed Consent Statement: “Informed consent was obtained from all subjects involved in the study.”

-Data Availability Statement: Raw experiment data from SQL database and demographic data (scanned, and only in Slovenian language) available upon request.
+Data Availability Statement: Raw experiment data from the SQL database and demographic data (scanned, and only in Slovenian language) available upon request.

-Acknowledgments: The authors would like to sincerely thank the Association of Deaf Teachers in Slovenia for their help in promoting this research and gathering of study participants.
+Acknowledgments: The authors would like to sincerely thank the Association of Deaf Teachers in Slovenia and Association of Deaf Slovenia 14 11 for their help within the study and in promoting this research and gathering of study participants.
+This research was in part supported by Slovenian Research Agency (ARRS), P2-0425: Decentralized solutions for the digitalization of industry and smart cities and communities.

 Conflicts of Interest: “The authors declare no conflict of interest.”